 The Regina Police Service is an Employment Equity Employer under the Human Rights Commission.
 To reflect the growing cultural diversity within our community, we are committed to increasing the number of Aboriginal people, women, individuals with disabilities and visible minorities within our Service.

 The Regina Police Service has a number of initiatives designed to attract and employ people from diverse backgrounds.

 Treaty Four Citizens’ Police Academy

-The Treaty Four Citizens’ Police Academy is an interactive two-week program that gives participants hands on experience and information on many facets of policing.
-Participants are certified in First Aid and Level “C” CPR/AED and they experience some of the testing which occurs in hiring competitions.
+The Treaty Four Citizens’ Police Academy is an interactive one-week program that gives participants hands on experience and information on many facets of policing.
+Participants experience some of the testing which occurs in hiring competitions.
 The objectives of this program are to:

 - Encourage more Indigenous applicants to Police Services

 - Provide these applicants a better understanding of the opportunities available within the policing profession